 cor{yi, yj} = fy(dij; ry, ay) (9)

 where equation (9) gives the correlations in the correlation matrix Vy.
 Rather than exp(–(dij/r)a), it might be better to use a formulation to allow very high correlations between adjacent pixels, like I found for Alaska.
 Finally, in equation (5) I've indexed rij and aij by the locations i and j so that the degree of spatial autocorrelation could potentially change through space (as Volker mentioned at our last meeting); however, it isn't straightforward how to implement this while making sure the correlation matrices remain positive definite.
-It might be better to just confine spatial variation in the spatial autocorrelation to confined to yi.
+It might be better to just confine spatial variation in the spatial autocorrelation to yi.

 The temporal autocorrelation coefficients 1,i, 2,i, and i could have fixed spatial variation.
 I found spatial differences in 1,i in the NDVI analyses in the RSE manuscript.
 Each of these terms could be modeled as (illustrated for 1,i)